sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 ## Step 4: Register in the Stata Automation type library

+*Updates in Jul 2025*: You may skip this step with newer versions of Stata.
+If Sublime fails to launch Stata to run code, you should proceed with the step.

 The final step involving Stata Automation type library <https://www.stata.com/automation/#createmsapp> can be tricky.
 In essence, we request permission from Stata to run the code externally.
-I had a colleague stuck at this stage, so some screenshots are included.
-Here are the detailed steps:

 1. Go to where Stata.exe file is.
 It's usually here: `C:\Program Files (x86)\Stata14`.
 Right-click on the `StataMP-64.exe`, then from the drop-down menu, choose **Create shortcut** (If your computer tells you it'll be created on desktop, click on yes, and move the icon to the Stata.exe directory manually).
 The newly created icon is called `StataMP-64.exe - Shortcut`.